CS2031-DBP/proyecto-web-mure/README.md

 ### Edit ✏️

-Allows users to edit their profile, including name, email, and profile picture, keeping the information up to date.
+Allows users to edit their profile, including name and profile picture, keeping the information up to date.

-### Friend List 👥

-Shows the current user's friends list, allowing viewing of their profiles, removing friends, and navigating to individual profiles.
+### Change Credentials ⚔

+Allows users to change their password or their email, redirecting them to the login page to use their new credentials.

+### User Playlist Page

+View where users can watch either their playlists or other user playlists, depending where they requested the playlist to be shown

 ### Create Playlist ➕📋